DawRad/Manager_wydatkow/README.md

 # Manager_wydatkow
-The project was prepared within the subject: Python Programming Language.
-The classes were conducted on the Warsaw University of Technology at Faculty of Mechatronics.
+The project was prepared within the subject: Programming in Python.
+The classes were conducted at the Faculty of Mechatronics of Warsaw University of Technology.

 ## Description
 Application was mainly developed with Python language with usage of Jupyter Notebook code files.